Men’s Health Erectile Dysfunction: Understanding Causes and Effective Solutions

 What is Schizophrenia?

 People may also have trouble staying focused and working correctly.
-Schizophrenia can sometimes lead to violent behavior or spells of not being able to control your thoughts or actions.
+It can sometimes lead to violent behavior or spells of not being able to control your thoughts or actions.

 A person is typically diagnosed with schizophrenia after their first episode of psychosis.
 Someone’s mind is impacted during a psychotic episode, making it difficult for them to see or comprehend reality.
 Hallucinations, delusions, and abnormal thoughts or speech are all possible symptoms of psychosis.
 The first time a psychotic episode occurs can be terrifying and perplexing for the person.